-The parties understand that the PCSO will not continue to detain an alien after that alien is eligible for release from the PCSO's custody in accordance with applicable law and PCSO policy, except for a period of up to 48 hours, pursuant to an Immigration Detainer/Request for Voluntary Action or Request for Voluntary Transfer issued in accordance with 8 C.F.R. § 287.7, absent an IGSA in place as described above.
+The parties understand that the PCSO will not continue to detain an alien after that alien is eligible for release from the PCSO's custody in accordance with applicable law and PCSO policy, except for a period of up to 48 hours, pursuant to an immigration detainer issued in accordance with 8 C.F.R. § 287.7, absent an IGSA in place as described above.